aaqib-ali/fuel-consumption-prediction/README.md

 # Fuel Consumption prediction
 This repository contains a simple fuel consumption machine learning model with an api to expose predictions to consumer.
-The perpose of the repository is to demonstrate creating an api in a containerized environment with tensorflow server.
+The purpose of the repository is to demonstrate creating an api in a containerized environment with tensorflow server.

-The RESTFUL API is developed using :-
+The RESTful Api is developed using :-
 * [Fast API](https://fastapi.tiangolo.com/)
 * [Uvicorn](https://www.uvicorn.org/)
 * [nginx](https://nginx.org/en/)